agenkit/GHost/README.md

    sudo apt upgrade
    ```

-1. [Optional] Setup additional devices meant to be used by the host, such as fast storage for VMs.
+1. **(Recommended)** Setup additional devices meant to be used by the host, such as fast storage for VMs.

    *Example Btfrs filesystem with 3 devices in `RAID0`.[^raid0]*
    *Their `/dev/disk/by-id/nvme-...` device id (*with serial #*) was mapped to `$DISK{1-3}`